 - Complete external scholarship applications.
 Some of these applications are due as early as November, so please check with your Advisory Dean for specific information.

 - Complete internal scholarships applications.
 Most are due April 1st but there are a few exceptions.
 Please check with the Student Affairs office for additional information.

 Complete Dual Degree Program Applications:

-Registration Form available by March 15, 2017 on Canvas
+Registration Form available on Canvas